ekmstudios/tech-docs/swift/read-data-from-mysql.md

 ```

-Explanation
+## Explanation

-PHP Script (fetch_users.php):
+- **PHP Script (fetch_users.php)**

-Database Connection: Establishes a connection to the MySQL database.
+    - **Database Connection** - Establishes a connection to the MySQL database.
-Data Fetching: Executes a SQL query to fetch all user records.
+    - **Data Fetching** - Executes a SQL query to fetch all user records.
-JSON Encoding: Encodes the fetched data as a JSON array and prints it.
+    - **JSON Encoding** - Encodes the fetched data as a JSON array and prints it.
-SwiftUI App:
+- **SwiftUI App**

-Model: Defines a User struct that conforms to Codable and Identifiable.
+    - **Model** - Defines a User struct that conforms to Codable and Identifiable.
-ViewModel: Defines a UserViewModel class that fetches data from the PHP script and publishes it to the view.
+    - **ViewModel** - Defines a UserViewModel class that fetches data from the PHP script and publishes it to the view.
-Networking: Uses URLSession to fetch data from the PHP script and decodes the JSON response.
+    - **Networking** - Uses URLSession to fetch data from the PHP script and decodes the JSON response.
+    - **View** - A List view displays the fetched user data.
+The onAppear modifier calls the fetchUsers function when the view appears.
+- **Networking and JSON Decoding**
+    - **URLSession** - Configures a GET request to fetch data from the PHP script.
+JSONDecoder: Decodes the JSON response into an array of User objects.
+DispatchQueue: Updates the published users property on the main thread to ensure UI updates are performed correctly.
+Replace "https://yourserver.com/fetch_users.php" with the actual URL where your PHP script is hosted.
+This setup ensures your SwiftUI app can fetch and display data from a MySQL database using a PHP backend.